flyeralarm/tvi10/README.md

 File targetFile = Paths.get("/Users/stefan/desktop/tvi10smart.pdf").toFile()
 ColorStripFactory.createTvi10Strip(463746374, targetFile)
 ```
-Here another, more complex code snippet which creates a tvi10, a GrayCon and a Custom strip:
+The following is another, more complex code snippet which creates a tvi10, a GrayCon and a custom strip:

 ```groovy
 import net.ricebean.tools.colorstrip.ColorStripBuilder